ksator/junos-verifications-automation-with-jsnapy/README.md

 # About JSNAPy:
 You can use it to automate verifications on Junos devices.
-This is a Python version of Junos SNapshot Administrator (JSNAP).
+This is the Python version of Junos SNapshot Administrator (JSNAP).
-JSNAPy is supported in two modes:
+JSNAPy is supported in three modes:
- - Command line tool
+ - a command line tool
- - Python Module
+ - a Python module
+ - An ansible module hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/)

 ## Documentation:
 Source code: https://github.com/Juniper/jsnapy